Interactive key to the woody plants of Minnesota

 This interactive key to the perennial woody plants of Minnesota was developed with the goal of providing an easy-to-use guide to identification of all woody plant species occurring in the state.
 The key includes native species as well as naturalized introduced and commonly cultivated woody plants.

 Problems?
 Navikey is an applet requiring Java.
-If the applet has downloaded completely and only a grey box is displayed below, you may be using a browser that does not have Java 2 installed.
+As a security precaution, recent versions of Java automatically block the Navikey application.
+You may need to add a security exeption for "http://geo.cbs.umn.edu/treekey/navikey.html" in the Java Control Panel and restart your browser in order to run Navikey.
+If the applet has downloaded completely and only an empty box is displayed below, try reloading the page.
+You may also be using a browser that does not have a compatible version of Java installed.
 Visit Sun Micosystems to download the latest Java engine.
-Installation requires you to restart your browser.
+Installation or updating of Java requires that you restart your browser.

 Interactive keys have many advantages over traditional keys and ours is designed to be accessible to anyone on the web with a limited knowledge of botany.
 Definitions of basic plant charactertics are illustrated below.
 Choose a feature from the upper left window and character states will be displayed in the upper right window.
 As you define characteristics of a particular specimen, only those species bearing these characteristics will be displayed in the lower right window.
 Selecting a scientific name will produce a species description and a link to an image illustrating the species.
 In some browsers it may be necessary to resize the image window to view the illustration.
 When using measurements of length and width, enter an average value rather than an extreme value.
 After eliminating all but one species, it is important to read the species description carefully to check for accuracy.
 Zeros values do not appear in the descriptions.
 For example, a description of "-1.0 cm" is not a negative value but a range of "0-1.0 cm".
 Data are coded in DEscription Language for Taxonomy or DeLTA format.